surniaulula/wpsso-wc-metadata/readme.txt

 The *SSO &gt; WooCommerce Metadata* settings page allows you to enable or disable product metadata with simple checkboxes, along with customizing the labels and placeholders for different WordPress languages (aka locales).

-Enabled product metadata fields are added seamlessly to the WooCommerce product editing pages (aka the "**Product data**" metabox) for both simple products and products with variations.
+Enabled product metadata fields are added seamlessly to the WooCommerce product editing page (aka the WooCommerce "**Product data**" metabox) for both simple products and products with variations.

-The WPSSO Product Metadata for WooCommerce add-on also adds a "**Fluid volume unit**" option in the *WooCommerce &gt; Settings &gt; Products* settings page:
+The WPSSO Product Metadata for WooCommerce add-on also includes a "**Fluid volume unit**" option in the *WooCommerce &gt; Settings &gt; Products* settings page:

 * ml
 * cl